simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 This too was an accurate
-prediction since Clinton is going to win the popular vote by about 0.5% (note this final result is in the margin of error of several traditional polls).
+prediction since Clinton is going to win the popular vote by about 0.5% (note this final result is in the margin of error of several traditional polls as well).
 Finally, when other forecasters were giving Trump between 14% and 0.1% chances of winning, 538 gave him about a
 30% chance which is slightly more than what a team has when down 3-2